 Results

 In modeling the data, we excluded the Pure Intrusion and Pure Guess models because results from Experiment 1 clearly showed that a model with both intrusions and guessing is needed to produce the patterns of response errors and recentered errors in our task.
 In this section, we compare in more detail models in which the intrusion probabilities also depended on the orthographic and semantic similarity between targets and non targets.
-Figure 6 shows the graphical fits of the models to each participant-level dataset.
+Figure 6 shows the graphical fits of the models to each participant-level dataset along with group-averaged data.

 Figure 6